-Alzheimer’s disease is a progressive form of dementia that interferes with behavior, memory, and thinking.
-Dementia is a broader term for memory loss and cognitive deficits that interfere with daily activities of living.
+Alzheimer’s disease is a progressive form of dementia.
+Dementia is a broader term for conditions caused by brain injuries or diseases that negatively affect your memory, thinking, and behavior.
+These changes interfere with daily living.

-- memory loss affecting daily life activities, such as keeping appointments or remembering newly learned directions
+- memory loss affecting your daily activities, such as your ability to keep appointments

 - difficulties with problem solving

 - difficulties with speech or writing

 - mood and personality changes